 I am a self-taught photographer and I began my photographic journey as a Street Photographer in Paris (France) in the early 90's.

-My practice went from Street Photography to Landscape Photography when I came to the States (1996) in the Washington DC area after introducing myself to the works of Edward Weston and Ansel Adams to later rediscover in a more comprehensive way the works of Paul Strand.
+My practice went from Street Photography to Landscape Photography when I came to the States (1996) in the Washington DC area after introducing myself to the works of Edward Weston and Ansel Adams to later rediscover in a more comprehensive manner the works of Paul Strand.

 Then I went back to practice Street Photography but with an emphasis on Documentary when I spent , shy of a few months, four(4) years in Cotonou, Benin, West Africa (2001-2005).
 All these years I worked mainly in Black and White but started using Color more and more because it was more practical getting the films processed in the photo labs over there.